 Mason: Joining the band has felt like being adopted into my long-lost family.
 We all work really well together and I’m thankful for them welcoming me in with open arms.
 It’s only now starting to feel real.
 I still look over at my bandmates sometimes and am a little star struck even though we have been practicing together for months now.
 Ketch and I do connect on our shared connection of NC/VA and our shared love of the old-time music that the region has cultivated.
 The other new Old Crow member is Mike Harris and he is originally from a Winston-Salem Area too so we connect on that as well.

 AH: You grew up performing at fiddler’s conventions across the region and have played several notable venues and festivals, but later this year, on May 11, you are going to be making your debut at one of the most important stages in country music: The Grand Ole Opry.
 Growing up in Stokes County, North Carolina, I know you have always been exposed to country and bluegrass music.
 How does it feel to be presented with the opportunity to play the Opry stage where so many legends have stood before?
 What will that moment mean to you?

 Mason: Making my Opry debut will mean the world to me.
-I mean that’s the gold standard of venues when it comes to being involved in bluegrass and country music.
-I have wanted to play the Opry since I was a baby, so to get to play with the Old Crow Medicine Show and Keb Mo is beyond my wildest dreams.
-It’s a bucket list Item that I am so grateful to be able to experience.
-So excited to not only play the new/current Opry stage but to also get to play New Year’s Eve with Old Crow at the the old site of the Opry, the Ryman Auditorium.
+I mean, that’s the gold standard of venues when it comes to being involved in bluegrass and country music.
+I have wanted to play the Opry since I was a baby, so, to get to play with Old Crow Medicine Show and Keb Mo is beyond my wildest dreams.
+It’s a bucket list item that I am so grateful to be able to experience.
+So excited to not only play the current Opry stage, but to also get to play New Year’s Eve with Old Crow at the the old site of the Opry, the Ryman Auditorium.
 So much history behind the Opry, and what a thought that I am gonna get to be a part of that history.

 Featured Image by James Bernabe.